monica08rc/dig540/README.md

 This course covers the technical means and social consequences of assembling and sharing cultural data and artifacts.
-Topics include the fundamentals of relational databases; a survey of collection management packages and practices; and an introduction to the special concerns and programming concepts necessary to customize off-the-shelf database solutions for domain and content appropriateness.
+Topics include the fundamentals of relational databases, a survey of collection management packages and practices, and an introduction to the special concerns and programming concepts necessary to customize off-the-shelf database solutions for domain and content appropriateness.